 - Stage 4: The affected skin gradually returns to its normal colour

 Halo naevi in different stages

 How is a halo naevus diagnosed?

-A full skin examination should be performed (especially in adults), as rarely, halo naevi can be triggered by the presence of a malignant melanoma elsewhere.
+A full skin examination should be performed (especially in adults), as rarely, halo naevi can be triggered by the presence of a melanoma elsewhere.